openreferral/specification/docs/hsda/index.md

     The core API protocol can be used by mobile apps, websites and other services to access individual resources, or listings.
 Providers can also support updates via API if they choose.
 In conjuction with the search protocol, this provides most of the functionality needed for simple access and exchange of data.

-    More complex data synchronisation between distributed systems is supported through the additional protocols.
+    More complex data synchronization between distributed systems is supported through the additional protocols.

 ```